Social Media for Nonprofits: Developing Your Strategy

 Raise awareness about your nonprofit and its mission

-Connect with your current donors and potential donors
+Connect with your current donors, potential donors, and members

 Interact with other nonprofits

 To keep your social media active and engaging, any good content strategy for nonprofits should have:

 Communication goals.
 These can be as simple as the number of posts you make each day, or the percentage increase in membership engagement you would like to see by the end of some time interval.
 (More on this later!)

 High-quality content, like photos, blog posts, and videos, which you share with users on a regular basis.

 The time commitment to interact with your followers.
 That means replying to comments, featuring content from followers, and interacting with other nonprofits.

 Salma is ready to dive into social media for nonprofits!

 Your nonprofit’s communication strategy can benefit a lot from social media, but if not done properly, it can end up being a misuse of resources.
 Take a look at the sections below to learn how you can maximize your social media presence, and make having one worthwhile.

 The Basics of Building a Social Media Strategy